IDEO: Leadership

+In April 2019, the company announced that Sandy Speicher would replace Tim Brown as CEO of the company.
 In November 2022, the company announced that Derek Robson would become CEO effective January 5, 2023.
+In April 2025, the company announced that Mike Peng would become CEO effective June 2025.

 The Deep Dive

 On February 9, 1999, the ABC show Nightline featured IDEO in a segment called The Deep Dive: One Company's Secret Weapon for Innovation.
 The segment featured Jack Smith of ABC touring the IDEO office and challenging the company to redesign the shopping cart in five days to demonstrate IDEO's process for innovation.
 The result was a shopping cart with a nestable steel frame which holds removable plastic baskets to help deter theft and increase shopper flexibility.
 A dual child seat with a swing-up tray was also included in the design, as well as a cup holder, a barcode reader to skip the checkout line and steerable back wheels for manoeuvrability.
 The demonstration of IDEO's innovation process has led to the segment becoming part of numerous curricula, including Project Lead the Way and multiple universities.